 5. Support bone and muscle health.
 Exercise in and of itself can lead to overworked muscles that need to repair and heal.
 By maintaining your gut barrier, supporting your immune system, and secreting short-chain fatty acids, probiotics can modulate your body’s inflammatory response, speeding recovery time so you can train at your best9.
 Probiotics can also help to maintain your bone and joint health by synthesizing vitamins that help metabolize calcium, and by producing enzymes that can increase mineral absorption10.

 Now that we know all the ways probiotics can work to support athletic performance, how do we incorporate them into our training?

 Unfortunately, the good bacteria in our microbiome are under constant attack from modern factors like processed foods, antibiotics in the food supply and as medicine, antibacterial cleaners, overzealous hygiene habits, and even stress and aging.

 So, to feel and function our best, we must proactively (and consistently) replenish the good guy bacteria throughout our body.
-The easiest and most effective way to introduce probiotics into your training regimen is to take a daily, high-quality multi-strain probiotic formula that delivers live organisms deep into your system where they can get to work improving your health and your training.
+The easiest and most effective way to introduce probiotics into your training regimen is to take a daily, high-quality multi-strain probiotic formula that delivers live organisms deep into your system where they can get to work supporting your health and your training.
 Hyperbiotics makes several formulas ideal for athletes:

 • PRO-Dental includes targeted strains for oral and upper respiratory health and is an excellent adjunct to any of the gut-specific formulas.